L-Meryem/cloaked-encounters-v2/README.md

   - [ ] Edit die type
 - [ ] Chaines
   - [ ] Chain tables in a specific order and generate an encounter
   - [ ] Approve/Reroll parts of a chain
+  - [ ] Save your favorite results as seeds for your adventures
 - [ ] Community
     - [ ] View other contributers' tables
     - [ ] Share your own tables